Code-Institute-Submissions/MS1-infinity-gym/README.md

 For the deployment of infinity Gym website, I used Github pages. follow the next steps to my URL:

 1. Log in to my GitHub account and find my repository (gwenjo/MS1-infinity-gym), open the github page.
-2. Click on Settings and find GitHub Pages (see photos, [GitHub 1](/assets/documents/github1.jpg) and [GitHub 2](./assets/documents/github1.png))
+2. Click on Settings and find GitHub Pages (see photos, [GitHub 1](/assets/documents/github1.jpg) and [GitHub 2](./assets/documents/github2.png))
 3. Select ‘None’ in the dropdown
 4. Then select ‘master’ and “Save”
 5. Now select ‘Branch: Master
 6. In the green bar you will see the URL: https://gwenjo.github.io/MS1-infinity-gym/

-[For Infinity Gym live!
-Click here] (https://gwenjo.github.io/MS1-infinity-gym/)
+For Infinity Gym live!
+[Click here](https://gwenjo.github.io/MS1-infinity-gym/)

-U can find information about cloning or downloading a repository [click here] (https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
+U can find information about cloning or downloading a repository [Click here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 ## Credits
 ---